LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/item-properties/templates-and-variants.md

 ## What are templates?

-Templates are special items that won't appear ingame, they are used as properties holders for other items.
+Templates are special items that won't appear ingame, they are used as property holders for other items.
-They allow you to write common properties in one item and add them automatically to other items without constant copy and paste.
+They allow you to write common properties in one item and add them automatically to other items without constantantly copy and pasting.

 To create a template you have to set `template: true` in your item.